 Literature Live! is a BOCES-approved Arts-in-Education program.
 Plays chosen are from standards-based literature and are supported with teacher-developed lesson plans and reference materials.
 All performances are 90 minutes and weekday shows are followed by a question and answer session.
-This year's program is The Scarlet Letter.

 LITERATURE LIVE! brings the power of the word from the page to the stage.
 Using curriculum-based literature, Bay Street Theater creates a unique learning experience by bringing professional theater artists together to present first class productions.
 The possibilities for insight and understanding of the subject matter are only increased when students can witness the characters from a great play or novel living and breathing and telling their stories right before their eyes.

 Bay Street Theater will select standards-based literature, and this program will be supported with teacher-developed lesson plans and reference materials.
 In addition, we will provide a "Q&A" session with the cast.

 LITERATURE LIVE! is designed specifically with middle and high school age students, their teachers and administrators in mind.
 In addition, Bay Street Theater will present the play on weekends for family audiences, and other types of groups (such as seniors, churches, and temples) who may wish to attend.

 You can bring a group of any size from 1 - 299!
 Contact email@example.com to book your school group today!

 With the help of the Century Arts Foundation, the Bay Street Board of Trustees is proud to offer the Free Student Ticket Initiative for the fifth year in a row.
 With this, student groups can attend a fully-staged professional production of a classic work of literature at no cost.
 The Free Student Ticket Initiative guarantees that student groups, regardless of economic and social circumstances, are able to participate in this crucial programming.
 With cuts to arts funding in schools, this program continues to be more important than ever.